 Lieutenant Ryan Coe began his career with the Tustin Police Department in September of 2005 after serving 4-years in the United States Air Force where he served in Operation Enduring Freedom stationed in Pakistan and Afghanistan.

-Ryan graduated from the Golden West College Police Academy upon receiving an honorable discharged from the United States Air Force.
-Ryan has worked a variety of different assignments throughout his career, prior to his current assignment as the City Operations Division Commander.
+Ryan graduated from the Golden West College Police Academy upon receiving an honorable discharge from the United States Air Force.
+Ryan has worked a variety of different assignments throughout his career, prior to his current assignment as the Professional Standards Commander.

 CRIMINAL INVESTIGATIONS UNIT